Restless Leg Syndrome In Children: Causes, Treatment, Home Care

 1. What vitamins help restless leg syndrome in kids?

-A recent study reported that vitamin D deficiency might act as a risk factor in children for developing sleep disorders and restless legs syndrome (RLS) (5).
+A recent study reported that vitamin D deficiency might be a risk factor for restless leg syndrome (RLS) and sleep disorders in children (5).

 2. When should I worry about restless leg syndrome?